 We only use physical restraint if it is necessary to hold children to stop them hurting themselves or others.
-We have a physical restraint policy, please ask for or email the school office if you would like a copy.
+We have a Use of Reasonable Force Policy, please ask for or email the school office if you would like a copy.